 Clumps spread slowly, become crowded after 3 or 4 years.
 Fleshy rootstocks can be difficult to separate; divide carefully, making sure each division has a shoot and roots.
 Plantings can also be increased by taking root cuttings, seeding, or transplanting self-sown seedlings.Echinacea paradoxa

 Native to the Ozarks.
-To 2–3 ft. high, 2 ft. wide.
+Grows to 2–3 ft. high, 2 ft. wide.
 Drooping yellow to orange-yellow rays surround a brown cone.
 Flowers are about 2 in. wide.
 Smooth, lance-shaped leaves to 8 in. long.